devkitPro/picasso/README.md

 ## Building

-A working C++11 compiler for the host is required (Windows users: use TDM-GCC).
-Use `make` to build the program.
+A working C++ compiler for the host is required (Windows users: use TDM-GCC), plus autotools.
+Use the following commands to build the program:

+    ./autogen.sh
+    ./configure
+    make

 ## Shout-outs